"We are like a family and I really like that about the Stourport SCITT."

 "I applied for three SCITT courses in England and the Stourport SCITT stood head and shoulders above the rest."

-Paul Begley (He currently teaches in Dubai - Class of 2018)There are only two universities in the North of Ireland that provide a PGCE so it is a common occurrence for students to travel to England to do their teacher training.
-I done a lot of research into where I wanted to train as I am quite a home bird and wanted to make sure I was on the right course for me.
+There are only two universities in the North of Ireland that provide a PGCE so it is a common occurrence for students to travel to England to do their teacher training.
+I did a lot of research into where I wanted to train; I am quite a home bird and wanted to make sure I was on the right course for me.

 I got in contact with Jo Homer to get some information about the course and she was extremely helpful and provided lots of information.
 I applied for three SCITT courses in England and the Stourport SCITT stood head and shoulders above the rest.
 The atmosphere in the High School was so warm and welcoming and I felt at ease from the beginning.
 All of the staff were really amicable and amiable and I really enjoyed my interview day.